odedlevy02/rznode/README.md

 ## Usage
 When running the generator there are currently several options
-1. Create a new service
+1. Create a new express Typescript Node service
+2. Create a new Api Gateway express Typescript Node service
-2. Add a new module (for routing and logic)
+3. Add a new module to service (adds a controller and service files under a folder)
-3. Add a unit test
+4. Add a unit test to a service (using Mocha)
-4. Add a client docker file
+5. Add a client app docker file (multistage docker file for building Angular and React and hosting in Nginx)
-5. Create a docker compose file for entire project
+6. Create a docker compose file for entire project
+7. Generate a swagger file for the Api Gateway service
+8. Generate a global package.json script for installing and transpiling the entire project in single command

 ### New service
 A new folder will be created containing everything you need to start a new service including.